 How to Avoid Skimming Scams

+Pay without swiping your magnetic strip through a card reader whenever you have the option.
 Mobile wallets like Apple Pay encrypt your information, and touchless payments can also be secure.

 Contact Your Bank Immediately

 Contact your bank as soon as possible if anything strange happens.
 Your bank can act quickly to avoid losses if an ATM keeps your card or if you suspect that you’ve used a device with a skimmer.
 You’re often protected from fraud in your account as well, but your liability will increase as time passes.

 Smart Cards With Chips

 Smart cards with chips are increasingly reducing the effectiveness of skimming scams, and more and more banks and credit card lenders have made the transition to using them these days.

 But magnetic cards are still regularly issued as well, and you often need only a card number with additional information like a three-digit code on the back to pay for something online.